Things you should know:

 Poor, fragmented sleep reduces the brain’s capacity to deal with the effects of unpleasant stimuli, such as pain.

-In conditions like fibromyalgia, nerve pathways within the brain are more sensitised.
+In conditions like fibromyalgia, nerve pathways within the brain are oversensitive.
 Thus, there is a heightened reaction to touch and pain, which can lead to unstable sleep which, in turn, worsens pain.

 Treating sleep problems helps manage pain